SamHolmes1/News-api/README.md

 touch .env.development .env.test
 ```

-Inside of each you want to set the environment variable PGDATABASE to your development and test databases respectivley
+Inside of each you want to set the environment variable PGDATABASE to your development and test databases respectivley.